 - Meet with an academic advisor in your department and register for classes.

 - Obtain Eagle Access Card (student ID card).
 Student ID photos will be taken 10 a.m. to 4 p.m. during Welcome Week, August 17-20, in UC East 2218-2220.
 You must bring government issued photo identification to receive your student ID.
 You will receive your student ID at the same location shortly after having your ID photo taken.
 The Card Office, located in the lower level of UC West, will also hold special hours 8:30 a.m. to 6 p.m.
 Friday, August 21, and 10 a.m. to 3 p.m.
 Saturday and Sunday, August 22-23.

 - Purchase books at the USI Campus store

 - Pay tuition and fees through the Bursar

-- Submit completed Student Immunization Form to the University Health Center
+- Submit copies of your immunization record OR completed Student Immunization Form to the University Health Center

 - Complete the International Student Data Form

 - Print your LewerMark health insurance card (or sponsored program insurance card)